 - To feel how to correctly pierce the water with a flat hand during the recovery.

 - To extend all the way to the front with a long and relaxed stroke to drill front quadrant swimming.

 If you want to use swimming paddles, make sure to use the smaller variants with holes in them.
-They put less strain on the shoulders and allow a better feel of the water.
+They put less strain on the shoulders and allow a better feel for the water.

 While using them focus on feel of the water and correct stroke mechanics instead of on force exertion.